supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_01_ManageUserRoles.md

 15. At the top of the screen Select **Home**, then select **Contoso**, then select **User**, and select **Raul Razo**.

 16. Notice that the license has been assigned.

+## Review

+In this lab, you have performed  the following tasks:

+- Created a new user and test their application admin rights
+- Assigned the application admin role and create an app
+- Removed a role assignment
+- Bulk imported users
+- Removed a user from Microsoft Entra ID
+- Added license to a user account

+## You have successfully completed the lab